-According to the 2020 Redhat report about the state of Enterprise Open Source, 77% of respondents agree enterprise open source will continue to grow for the years to come.
+According to the 2022 Redhat report about the state of Enterprise Open Source, 82% of IT leaders are more likely to select a vendor who contributes to the open-source community and 80% expect to increase their use of enterprise open source software for emerging technologies.
 Open Source is becoming essential to successful technological growth, the only way to secure your place at the heart of the innovation market.
 Let’s take a look at the 6 advantages of Open Source software for organizations.

 The state of Enterprise Open Source

 Real-world stats and figures are worth better than a thousand words.
 Here is the strategic place of Open Source in companies.
 Extracts from the 2020 Redhat report.

 95% of CIOs say open source is strategically important.

 The decrease of Total Cost of Ownership (TCO) represent one of the most important advantages identified by companies.